heumlabs/api-spec-test/README.md

-# API Spec. test
+# APISpecTest
-APISpecTest is a python REST API test library that tests based on API specification.
+APISpecTest is a python REST API test library that tests based on API specification and its scenario.